 Step 5.
 Once their masterpieces have been created, remember to encourage not praise!
 Do they feel proud of what they have made?
 Perhaps there is somewhere at home that they can display their work?

 Super simple but effective!
 Try the different iterations and levels at your own leisure.
-As they progress from infant to toddler, we recommend moving on to the next stage of sorting colours with our Colours Sorting Fun Montessori at Home activity.
+As they progress from infant to toddler, we recommend moving on to the next stage of sorting colours with our Montessori Colours Sorting Fun at Home activity.